What's new

 "Die Entwicklung des dynamischen Lautsprechers scheint schon seit mehreren Jahren so ziemlich zum Abschluß gekommen zu sein.
 Man sieht deshalb wenig Neues.
 Nach den Angaben der Aussteller bemüht man sich zur Zeit vor allem darum, die Feldstärke im Luftspalt zu erhöhen, um die Empfindlichkeit zu steigern und um, was erheblich wichtiger erscheint, die Haupteigenschwingungen der Membranen zu dämpfen. ...."

-From a German website that has collected historical information on loudspeakers, amplifiers and microphones. http://www.medienstimmen.de/ela/lautsprecher/modelle/main.htm
+From a German website that has collected historical information on loudspeakers, amplifiers and microphones. https://www.medienstimmen.de/ela/lautsprecher/modelle/main.htm

 • This Is Your Brain on Music - The Science of a Human Obsession